 I Am A Humanitarian: While Flash has tried to rein in the symbiote's appetite for human flesh, he hasn't completely suppressed it and in The Thunderbolts has been shown happily munching on armed thugs.

-I Hate Past Me: Flash hates that he used to be a bully in high school, especially after seeing the trauma he caused his former victims, and finds himself wishing he could go back in time and beat some sense into his past self.
+I Hate Past Me: Flash hates that he used to be a bully in high school - especially after seeing the trauma he caused his former victims - and finds himself wishing he could go back in time and beat some sense into his teenaged self.
 Unfortunately, one of his students, Darius Fowler, is a Generation Xerox of his old self, which infuriates him to no end.

 Man Bites Man: Bites off Toxin's arm during their first rematch, and occasionally munches on thugs to satiate the symbiote's hunger.

 The Masquerade Will Kill Your Dating Life: His relationship with Betty Brant takes a nosedive after he becomes the new Venom.
 It is only after her surviving the Savage Six arc and learning he has been operating as Venom where she dumps him for good.

 Military Superhero: He's a former colonel in the US military and was working for them until a short time after the Spider-Island arc.
 Following that, he served under Captain America and the Avengers while moonlighting as an independent hero.
 He later signed onto Red Hulk's Thunderbolts before leaving the team to join the Guardians of the Galaxy.